 - Does the company possess land or other assets which can be stripped and sold?

 I like to do business due diligence quietly and often incognito.
-Only when the preliminary determination is made that the business can be viable or has bits and pieces that can be stripped and sold is contact made to the company.
+Contact is made with the company only when the preliminary determination is made that the business can be viable or has bits and pieces that can be stripped and sold.